anasolomon/keep/README.md

-Made a Header.ejx component which holds the header html element with it's css properties:
+Made a Header.jsx component which holds the header html element with it's css properties:
 ```js
 import React from "react";